Pvt. Kenneth A. Heinrich

 Ken made his way north to San Fernando.
 Once there, they were ordered into boxcars.
 One hundred men were packed into each car.
 Those who died remained standing until he living disembarked the cars at Capas.
 From there, the Prisoners of War made their way to Camp O'Donnell.

 Ken and Corr's girlfriend visited many times.
 He was discharged, from the army, on October 4, 1945.
 Ken and Joan married and had two children.
 He supported his family as a television repairman.
-He and his wife would later move to California.
+After he retired he and his wife would later move to California.

 Ken Heinrich passed away on October 16, 1992.
 He is buried in Section 8, Site 213-D, at Golden Gate National Cemetery in San Bruno, California.